 In the earliest stages, breast cancers don’t have symptoms.
 And when symptoms appear, they don’t start with a lump that you can detect by touch.
 If there is a noticeable lump, it can mean that the cancer is at a growing or advanced stage.
 This only makes it important to watch out for other signs and report them to your doctor immediately.

-Apart from regular breast cancer screening, here are a few other ways to lower your breast cancer risk:
+Apart from regular breast cancer screening, here are a few other ways to lower its risk:

 Our clinic is organizing a webinar titled “Overwhelmed but Strong: Empowering Your Choices after a Breast Cancer Diagnosis”.
 We know how overwhelming it can be to receive a breast cancer diagnosis, so we aim to provide clarity and support to individuals facing this challenge.